jeffbbz/jeffbbz/README.md

 ## 👋 Why hello there!
 My name is Paco!

-I'm an Indiana-based full-stack software engineer with experience in JavaScript, TypeScript, Ruby, Python, PostgreSQL, and React.

 I’m a software engineer with several years experience in multiple full stack web ecosystems and a wide-range of technical and non-technical skills in a number of fields and contexts.
 I’m insatiably curious, detail-oriented, and love to tackle interesting technical problems.
 I enjoy collaboration and I’m told I have an easy-going and good-humored nature.
 I like making mistakes and sometimes I learn from them!

 ## <img src="https://tumbleweed-cdc.github.io/img/FaviconTumbleweedTransparent.ico" alt="tumblweed_logo" width="25"/> Tumbleweed CDC